 Despite progress, women still lack access, requisite skills and awareness.
 They are still not well represented in decision-making positions and as producers in the ICT sector and are under-represented in the ICT industry in general.

-[Building models of multi-stakeholder governance at national, regional, and international levels that are open, transparent, and inclusive and accessible, and encourage multistakeholder participation in policy development and decision-making.]
+Building models of multi-stakeholder governance at national, regional, and international levels that are open, transparent, and inclusive and accessible, and encourage multistakeholder participation in policy development and decision-making.

 Broadband and mobility that characterize newly emerging tendencies in the development of the Information Society infrastructure are still unavailable for the majority of the world's population.